Skip to main content

 It is after Prewitt goes AWOL that the fateful attack on Pearl Harbor hits Schofield Barracks.
 Warden rises to the occasion and manages to defend the base against the attack.
 Meanwhile, the bombing reinvigorates Prewitt with a renewed sense of devotion for his country, and he insists he return to his company, despite Lorene begging him not to go back to the army that has brought him nothing but agony.
 On his way back to the barracks, the men of his company mistake him for an enemy soldier and shoot Prewitt on sight.
 Warden identifies his body, reporting him as a hardhead, but a good soldier.
 “He loved the army more than any soldier I ever knew.”

 Combing through the plot, it's easy to see why it would appeal to a filmmaker hungry for some awards.
 The book is high melodrama set against the backdrop of an impending war.
 There are lovers and martyrs, and it all ends in tears.
+It's also a great study into human irony.
 There’s a recurring motif within the story where the characters are imprisoned as much by their own pride as they are by rules and regiment.
 Any of these couples would be happy together if they weren’t so hung up over status or pride.
 Warden won’t become an officer despite being a perfect fit for the job, and Lorene would never deign to marry someone as lowly as a soldier despite her own station.
 They’re frustrated in their loneliness, but even as they taste love and freedom, their inhibitions keep them chained.
 The characters are united in their solitude, like a chain of islands drifting in the middle of the Pacific.

 And yet, he more than any other character seems to have his act together.
-As he lays dying, there's a hint of a smile on his face, like the peace that comes with knowing that his actions are finally aligned with his beliefs, and that makes everything else okay.
+As he lays dying, there's a hint of a smile on his face, like the peace that comes with knowing that his actions are truly aligned with his beliefs, and that makes everything else okay.

 James Jones, The Military, The Book